VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 Storyboard: https://storyboard.openstack.org/#!/story/2004415

+Starling X is growing as edge cloud solution, however, the curent cloud use more than one kind of operating system.
+The Cloud Market's latest analysis of operating systems on the Amazon Elastic Compute Cloud (EC2) shows Ubuntu as the most used OS, in the same list we can find CentOS and Red Hat Enterprise Linux (RHEL).
+By having a MultiOS support for the STX project the STX developers/users at the community could benefit from the advantages that each operating system offers.

-Starling X is based on CentOS operating system, however, we would like to support other operating systems such as Ubuntu or Clear.
-The current build system under STX will not support the transition to other OS based on rpm or deb files.
-In order to give a full support for other operating systems it is necessary to refactor the current build model and generate an separation of source code vs build metadata for the STX flock services, patches, and build tools.
+Today, Starling X is based on CentOS operating system, however, we would like to support other operating systems such as Ubuntu or Clear Linux (Clear Linux OS is an open source, rolling release Linux distribution optimized for performance and security for the x86 platforms, since a high percentage of the data center servers are based on x86 architectures, enable Starling X in an x86 optimized OS coudl be an option).
+The current build system under STX does not support the transition to other OS based on rpm or deb files.
+In order to give a full support for other operating systems we are propousing to make changes on the current build model and generate an issolation of source code vs build metadata for the STX flock services.
+All this with the aim of setting of common of making is easier for others to understand and contribute to our project.
+The order of what operating support first, either Ubuntu or Clear Linux is out of the scope of this specification.

 Problem description
 ===================

+Curent cloud systems use different kind of operating system.
+Among th most used OS, CentOS / RHEL. represents approximately 55% of Openstack and Ubuntu Server represents 35% of deployments and a significant amount of the users as a whole.

+Since Linux distributions have many different approaches to pulling together the distribution, bBy having a MultiOS support for the STX project the STX developers/users at the community could benefit from the advantages that each operating system offers:

+- CentOS uses a more conservative approach and uses older versions of packages.
+Many fixes and features are back ported to these versions.

+- Ubuntu is more aggressive and uses more recent versions

+- Clear Linux OS is an open source, rolling release Linux distribution optimized for performance and security for the x86 platforms, since a high percentage of the data center servers are based on x86 architectures, enable Starling X in an x86 optimized OS could benefit the STX users

+To appeal to the broadest community of users, Starling X needs to run a several Linux distributions.

 Currently the StarlingX build system only generates RPMs specifically for CentOS7.
 The tooling understands how to parse the metadata (srpm_path,